 The School Amateur Radio Club Network® is pleased to present a series of introductory electronics workshops.
 These workshops include: Electronics, Electronic Components, Electronics Prototyping and Electronics Deconstruction.
-In conjunction with these workshops, we also provide a set of teacher lesson plans.
-Electronics workshops can be run with a SARC group over several lunchtime session or as a classroom STEM activity.
+In conjunction with these workshops, we also provide a set of Electronics Workshop Lesson Plans.
+Electronics workshops can be run with a SARC group over lunchtime sessions or as a classroom STEM activity.
 Learning about electronics is a progressive experience relating everything we do in class to our modern daily lives.
 We take every opportunity to first explain concepts and then provide practical examples.
 Along the way we ask lots of questions like:

 - Safety first: What are the hazards associated with electronic components and circuits?

 - Where does electricity come from?
 How is it used in a circuit?

-- What major achivements depended on electronics?
+- What major achievements depended on electronics?
 What would life be like without electronics?